bespon/bespon_website/docs/index.md

 ## Stability

-All current features are expected to be stable.
+While changes are still possible, all current features are expected to be stable.
 The objective is a final version 1.0 of the Python implementation by the end of summer 2017.